usamaimdadsian/top-repositories-on-github/README.md

 2. [Home Assistant](https://github.com/home-assistant/core)
 3. [Cheat Seets](https://github.com/LeCoupa/awesome-cheatsheets): Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.
 4. [Google Research](https://github.com/google-research/google-research): This repository contains code released by Google Research.
+5. [Salt](https://github.com/saltstack/salt):  Software to automate the management and configuration of any infrastructure or application at scale.
+Get access to the Salt software package repository here.
+6. [TimescaleDB](https://github.com/timescale/timescaledb):  An open-source time-series SQL database optimized for fast ingest and complex queries.
+Packaged as a PostgreSQL extension.
+7. [huginn](https://github.com/huginn/huginn):  Create agents that monitor and act on your behalf.
+Your agents are standing by!
+8. [Clone Wars - Open source clones of popular sites](https://github.com/GorvGoyl/Clone-Wars): 100+ open-source clones of popular sites like Airbnb, Amazon, Instagram, Netflix, Tiktok, Spotify, Trello, Whatsapp, Youtube, etc. List contains source code, demo links, tech stack, and GitHub stars count.
+Great for learning purpose!
+9. [timeliner](https://github.com/mholt/timeliner):  All your digital life on a single timeline, stored locally

 ## 1. Python